 RFA has been proven to be most effective compared to TACE or TARE either as a sole therapy for liver cancer or in combination with surgery.
 RFA has 1 and 2 year overall survival rates of 82% and 72%, respectively, compared to 80% and 58%, respectively, for TACE.

 A second study found that the overall recurrence-free rate was significantly higher in the RFA group than in the TACE group.
-Although minimally invasive therapies are not considered curative, successful cures in isolated cases have been demonstrated in the context of liver transplantation
+Although minimally invasive therapies are not considered curative, successful cures in isolated cases have been demonstrated in the context of liver transplantation.

-RFA involves placing needle-electrode probes directly into a tumor and killing the tumor cells with high energy radiofrequency waves.
+What is Radiofrequency Ablation (RFA)?RFA involves placing needle-electrode probes directly into a tumor and killing the tumor cells with high energy radiofrequency waves.
 The targeted tissue is essentially burned (“thermal ablation”) with little injury to adjacent normal tissues.

-RFA can be performed percutaneously (through the skin) or surgically (either via a laparoscopic or open surgical approach).
+What is RFA Treatment?RFA can be performed percutaneously (through the skin) or surgically (either via a laparoscopic or open surgical approach).
 The size and number of tumors, as well as their anatomical location, determine which approach is best.
 RFA can treat up to 6 cm of tumor tissue at a time and can be repeated as needed.
 If the liver tumor is too close to a critical structure such as the diaphragm, stomach or colon, then a surgical approach is preferred over a percutaneous approach.

 If the patient’s underlying liver disease is too severe, it may be too dangerous to perform RFA because of the higher potential for bleeding and liver failure.
 If the anatomic location is unfavorable for RFA (e.g., a very peripheral or very central lesion) then TACE, TARE or surgery alone may be possible.

 RFA is often used in the context of liver transplant for hepatocellular carcinoma (HCC).
 As patients are waiting for their liver transplant, RFA can temporize tumor growth and potential for spread.

-More common side effects include nausea, skin burns and pain which are most always successfully managed medically.
+What are the Side Effects on the Liver using Radiofrequency Ablation?More common side effects include nausea, skin burns and pain which are most always successfully managed medically.
 Patients are usually kept in the hospital overnight for observation after RFA, but sometimes an outpatient procedure is appropriate.